 Sue feels like “support from others following OMS is invaluable - new recipes, tips, insights from our discussions.
 I feel better for days afterwards; it’s a real boost to see others benefiting from the programme.”

 "I feel so much better than I ever thought possible.
 I have some old symptoms, reduced in frequency and intensity.
 I'm working on my energy levels and mobility, but compared to all expectations 30 years ago, this is amazing!
 I have so much to thank George Jelinek for and everyone now working on OMS.
 I don't feel that I have MS, rather I had it and it peaked in 2013.
 I'm well-equipped to continue recovering, by following OMS for life.”

 Sue has observed no new symptoms, nor any reason to see her GP for MS-related issues since her last MRI scan, nearly a year ago.
 Her last new symptom is now six years ago during what she describes as her ‘Peak MS’.
 She has been following the OMS programme for nearly seven years and has now largely recovered from her main symptom fatigue using some extra physio and rest.
 It is 31 years since the acute episode that triggered her diagnosis.

 MS fatigue - One of the most common MS symptoms, it is an extreme form of tiredness, one which can be debilitating and overwhelming.

 OMS Ambassador - OMS Ambassadors serve as regional coordinators, offering advice and encouragement as people start the OMS programme.

-Professor George Jelinek - a medical doctor who was diagnosed with MS and developed the OMS 7-Step Recovery Programme.
+Professor George Jelinek - a medical doctor who was diagnosed with MS and developed the OMS 7-Step Programme.
 His work is based entirely on clinical evidence and is independent from pharmaceutical and other company funding.

 Primary progressive MS - a type of MS where progressive weakness and symptoms occur steadily without obvious relapses or remission.